 Adam has performed principal tenor roles in opera houses throughout North America, Hawaii, and Japan.
 In July 2006 he completed a five-year artist-in-residency for Opera San Jose, performing over 32 roles.
 He has performed with the San Francisco Opera Chorus, San Francisco Symphony Chorus, and was the tenor section leader at San Francisco’s St. Ignatius Church Choir from 2014 to 2020.
-Adam is a certified Music Together™ teacher, teaching music to infants and toddlers in Marin County and San Francisco.
-He is currently the Program Coordinator for Pacific Actors & Singers Workshop, and a teaching artist for the San Francisco Opera Guild’s Book To Bravo educational program with students in the 5th-12th grades.
+Adam is a certified Music Together™ teacher, teaching music to infants and toddlers in the San Francisco Bay Area.
+He is currently a teaching artist for Pacific Singers & Actors Workshop and was their Program Coordinator from 2019-2023, He is a teaching artist for both Cantare Con Vivo in their in-school music education program for 3rd-5th graders in the Oakland Unified School District and the San Francisco Opera Guild’s Book To Bravo educational program with students in the 5th-12th grades.
 He is a voice student of Sheri Greenawald and Deborah Benedict.

 Adam has written feature articles for San Francisco Opera's production programs and the SF Opera Board of Directors quarterly newsletter Behind the Curtain.
 He has also written marketing copy and promotional copy for West Edge Opera in Berkeley, CA and served as their press relations associate.
 Writing examples are available upon request.